viswanath-lab/RadQy/README.md

 ## RadQy

 RadQy is a quality assurance and evaluation platform for MRI and CT imaging datasets.
-It extracts DICOM metadata, computes image quality metrics, generates scan thumbnails, supports foreground/background mask generation, and provides an interactive front-end interface for visual quality review, cohort exploration, and reporting.
+It extracts metadata, computes image quality metrics, generates scan thumbnails, supports foreground/background mask generation, and provides an interactive front-end interface for visual quality review, cohort exploration, and LLM-assisted reporting and dataset interpretation.

 ## RadQy Demo